cds-snc/gcds-docs/src/en/components/side-navigation/use-case.md

   title: Side navigation
   locale: en
   parent: componentsEN
-  otherNames: sidebar menu, lefhand nav, vertical navigation
+  otherNames: sidebar menu, lefthand nav, vertical navigation
   description: A side navigation is a vertical list of page links on the left side of the screen.
   thumbnail: /images/common/components/preview-side-nav.svg
   alt: Side navigation shows a vertical site navigation with grey boxes on top of eachother, the second last highlighted in blue to show selection.